riotschoolacc/MSM-Gem-Shop/README.md

 How to use
 ------
 First thing you will need to do is to:
-1. go to the bot
+1. go to the Bot
 2. go to profile and put your MSM Friend Code and Platform, (which is required so we can send you your gems correctly.)

 Then follow these steps: